rishabhgupta123321/MumbaiVote-Voting/README.md

 - Add off-chain identity verification (e.g., zk proofs)
 - Deploy on Layer 2 for scalability

-## Source
+## 📚 References
-Built using [Solidity by Example’s voting template](https://docs.soliditylang.org/en/latest/solidity-by-example.html#voting), licensed under MIT.
-I customized the contract name and proposals while learning from the code.
+This project is inspired by common Solidity governance patterns and standard smart contract design approaches.
+External resources were used for conceptual understanding and best practices.

 ## 🎯 Key Learnings
 - Designed on-chain state management using mappings and structs